Mister Alexander

-Mister Alexander (born June 2, 1988) is an American football linebacker who is currently a free agent.
+Mister Alexander (born June 2, 1988) is an American former professional football linebacker.
 He played college football at Florida State and was signed by the Houston Texans as an undrafted free agent in 2011.

-Alexander has also played for the Toronto Argonauts of the Canadian Football League and Jacksonville Jaguars.
+Alexander has also played for the Toronto Argonauts of the Canadian Football League (CFL) and Jacksonville Jaguars.

 Professional career

 Houston Texans

-After going unselected in the 2011 NFL Draft, Alexander signed with the Houston Texans as an undrafted free agent.
+After going unselected in the 2011 NFL draft, Alexander signed with the Houston Texans as an undrafted free agent.

 Toronto Argonauts

 Alexander was signed by the Toronto Argonauts of the Canadian Football League on June 6, 2013.
 He was released by the Argonauts on July 25, 2013.

 Dallas Cowboys

 On December 26, 2014, the Dallas Cowboys signed Alexander to their practice squad.

 Seattle Seahawks

 Alexander signed with the Seattle Seahawks on March 2, 2015.
 He was waived on June 12.

 Jacksonville Jaguars

 On August 24, 2015, Alexander was signed by the Jacksonville Jaguars.
 He was waived on August 29.